colory-games/UEPlugin-AdvancedControlFlow/docs/tutorial.md

 ### Additional Info

-* Some useful features for adding/removing pins by right mouse click on the `MultiBranch` node.
+* Some useful menu for adding/removing pins by right mouse click on the MultiBranch node.

 ## Conditional Sequence